tendermint/tendermint/README.md

 Since this is a streaming protocol, all messages are encoded with a length-prefix followed by the message encoded in Protobuf3.
 Protobuf3 doesn't have an official length-prefix standard, so we use our own.
 The first byte represents the length of the big-endian encoded length.

 For example, if the Protobuf3 encoded TMSP message is `0xDEADBEEF` (4 bytes), the length-prefixed message is `0x0104DEADBEEF`.
 If the Protobuf3 encoded TMSP message is 65535 bytes long, the length-prefixed message would be like `0x02FFFF...`.

+Note this prefixing does not apply for grpc.

 ## Message types